TheBlob42/alpacka.nvim/README.md

 - Switches the current working directory temporarily to the plugin folder
 - Receives the plugin name and spec as parameters
 - Updating the plugin via `require('alpacka').update(...)` or the status window will trigger this function again
-  - Only if the update actually changed something
+  - But only if the update actually changed something

 ```lua
   {